abhi1176/personID/README.md

 > https://drive.google.com/drive/folders/1pm-jHY0Czy5bU9869StI4sebGCdggLCA
 * Download all the folders in the drive to `datasets` directory
 * It has been observed that voxceleb1_wavfile has 193 and 149 folders missing.
 These are needed when we train the fusion model.
+* The loudness of 157 is very low.
+This would be like a outlier.
+So replacing 157 with a copy of 156

 ## Generate faces
 ```sh